louis845/DevOpsNotes/kubernetes/concepts.md

 # Namespaces
 To isolate different groups of processes, kubernetes supports namespaces so the resources in namespaces are isolated from each other.
 This allows resources in different namespaces to have the same names, and allows rules to enforce permissions, limits on taking resources and so on.

+A Kubernetes resource can either be cluster-wide (global), or belong to exactly one namespace.

 # Network
 Recall that in Docker, it is necessary to specify port forwarding in the `docker-compose.yml` file so a specified port in the host will be forwarded to a port inside a specified container.
 Kubernetes has similar behaviour.